-With the right expertise in skills like SQL, Cloud computing, and database administration, the DBA is responsible for planning what managements systems work best for the clients or the organization.
+With the right expertise in skills like SQL, Cloud computing, and database administration, the DBA is responsible for planning what management systems work best for the clients or the organization.

-Database Administrator Job Roles and Responsibilities follows as given below –
+Database Administrator Job Roles and Responsibilities follow as given below –